wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-accessibility/includes/reduce-distractions-meetings.md

 :::image type="content" source="../media/enable-background-blur.png" alt-text="Screenshot showing background blur":::

 As the admin, you can enable Background blur by configuring a meeting policy setting in PowerShell.
-For example, to enable Background blur for all users along with the ability to use default backgrounds, you can update the global policy by using the **Set-CsTeamsMeetingPolicy** cmdlet, and set the **VideoFiltersMode** parameter to **BlurandDefaultBackgrounds**:
+For example, to enable Background blur for all users along with the ability to use default backgrounds, you can update the global policy by using the **Set-CsTeamsMeetingPolicy** cmdlet, and set the `VideoFiltersMode` parameter to **BlurandDefaultBackgrounds**:

 ```powershell
 Set-CsTeamsMeetingPolicy -Identity Global -VideoFiltersMode BlurAndDefaultBackgrounds

 ```

-You can set the **VideoFiltersMode** to any of the following values to enable or disable background blur:
+You can set the `VideoFiltersMode` parameter to any of the following values to enable or disable background blur:

 | Value                     | Description                                              |
 | ----------------------------- | ------------------------------------------------------------ |